rgrannell1/kea/README.md

 ## What is Arrow?

-Functional programming has become common-place in languages like JavaScript and Python, but R is conspicuously lacking such a library.
+Functional programming has become commonplace in languages like JavaScript and Python, but R is conspicuously lacking such a library.
 Arrow is a functional library for general-purpose programming in R. It adds all the common higher-order functions (Map, Fold, Compose, ...) and useful functions taken from